 In other words, instead of being so unthankful, she should show appreciation for the gift.

 The Origin Of – Don’t Look a Gift Horse In The Mouth

-The origin of this saying?
+What is the origin of this saying?
 Unfortunately, the origin of the proverb “don’t look a gift horse in the mouth”?
 Unfortunately, the origin of this proverb is unknown.
 However, it sounds like there was a time where, after receiving a horse as a gift was a regular occurrence.
 After receiving this gift, people would literally look into the horse’s mouth.
 This was considered a rude thing to do.
 But why?
-And for that matter, why would someone want to look into the mouth of a horse?
+And while we’re at it, why would someone want to look into the mouth of a horse?

-This proverb goes back to at least the 16th century.
+Anyways, this proverb goes back to at least the 16th century.
 For example, John Heywood used it in a book of his called A dialogue conteinyng the nomber in effect of all the prouerbes in the englishe tongue, 1546:

 “Where gifts be given freely—east, west, north or south—No man ought to look a given horse in the mouth.